Basic Usage of Process Management

 Applying Approver Approve Approved

-The screen on which the settings are configured in accordance with the process table 1:
+The screen on which the settings are configured in accordance with Process Table 1:

-Screenshot: The screen on which the settings are configured in accordance with the process table 1
+Screenshot: The screen on which the settings are configured in accordance with Process Table 1

 Note that if you specify conditions in the Conditions to take this action section, the button to perform the action is not displayed for assignees until the specified condition is met.